Norecipes - Elevating Everyday Meals

 • Preheat the oven to 550 degrees F.

-• Beat the eggs, cream and salt together until the mixture is mostly uniform but be careful not to overmix it.
+• Beat the 8 large eggs, 2 tablespoons cream and ⅛ teaspoon salt together until the mixture is mostly uniform but be careful not to over-mix it.

-• Place a well seasoned 10-inch cast-iron skillet over medium heat and then add the olive oil and onions.
-Saute until the onions have browned.
+• Place a well seasoned 10-inch cast-iron skillet over medium heat and then add the 2 teaspoons olive oil and 100 grams onion.
+Sauté until the onions have browned.

 Caramelized onions for avocado and camembert frittata.

-• Add the avocados and season with a pinch of salt and pepper.
+• Add the 1 avocado and season with a pinch of salt and pepper.

 Caramelized onions and avocado for frittata

-• Add the egg mixture, cheese and parsley, and let it cook for a bit, stirring occasionally to form some big curds.
+• Add the egg mixture, 130 grams camembert and 5 grams flat leaf parsley, and let it cook for a bit, stirring occasionally to form some big curds.
 When the egg starts turning opaque, but there is still enough egg left to smooth off the top when you shake the pan, place the pan in the preheated oven.

 Avocado camembert and caramelized onion frittata recipe